 Because concussions are so common in children who play sports, with almost 10% of child athletes being affected by at least one in a sports season, many states have passed laws to improve safety, inform parents, raise awareness, and prevent concussions where possible.
 Georgia was the 46th state to pass youth concussion laws.

 Georgia based the youth concussion law on the regulations set forth by the NFL.
 There are three primary elements, which include providing a concussion information form to parents, ensuring that an injured athlete is quickly taken out of the game and treated, and preventing anyone with a concussion from returning to the game without their treating physician’s approval.

-You might assume that this youth concussion law applies to all student athletes, and for the most part, it does.
+You might assume that this youth concussion law applies to all student-athletes, and for the most part, it does.
 In any public school, charter school, or private school, Georgia’s youth concussion laws must be followed to the letter.
-Yet, if your student athlete is active in sports at a public recreation facility, then the laws are not so strict.
+Yet, if your student-athlete is active in sports at a public recreation facility, then the laws are not so strict.
 Such places are asked to remove anyone from the game if they have concussion symptoms, but the law does not strictly demand that they do this.
-As a parent, you should be on the lookout for the symptoms of a concussion, especially in public recreational facility sports to ensure that your child is property cared for.
+As a parent, you should be on the lookout for the symptoms of a concussion, especially in public recreational facility sports to ensure that your child is properly cared for.

 What Happens When Someone Violates The Law?

 If the responsible adults at a child sports event, tryout, or practice session do not follow the youth concussion law, then they can be held liable for the concussion injury.
 If the school or public recreation facility does not provide the concussion information form to parents and require a signature for the child to participate, this is a violation of the law.
 If a coach does not remove a child from the game when concussion symptoms are present, then they are violating the law.
 If an examining doctor does not diagnose and/or treat the concussion, then this person can be held liable for violating the youth concussion law.